This example shows how to set up a salary sacrifice custom pay type for your Workride ride-to-work benefit scheme.

 - You can include this pay type in a custom report to keep an eye on repayments.

-- We recommend excluding this from the calculations for annual leave to ensure they stay correct.
+- We recommend excluding this from the calculations for annual leave to ensure these calculations stay correct.

 - The timesheet summary displays all taxable deductions together with the standard pay as one combined Gross figure.